 This page is kept up-to-date with information on MDHA construction projects.

-The project is expected to be complete in early 2018.
+The project is expected to be complete in April 2018.

 Click here to view a time lapse of the construction.